Privacy Policy

 | Cloud Storage submission staging | Transient file staging for Vertex AI inference | Best-effort delete call after grading; bucket-level 24-hour lifecycle policy is the safety net | Best-effort delete via the Cloud Storage API (with retries), backed by a bucket-level lifecycle policy enforcing 24-hour automatic deletion |

-| Session data (Redis) | Maintain authenticated login state | 24-hour sliding window; destroyed on logout | Automatic Redis key expiration (TTL = 86,400 seconds).
+| Session data (Redis) | Maintain authenticated login state | 7-day idle window, 30-day absolute maximum; destroyed on logout | Automatic Redis key expiration: the session key expires after 7 days of inactivity and is capped at a 30-day absolute lifetime.
 Also deleted on explicit logout or account deletion. |

 | Server logs | Debugging, performance monitoring, security incident response | 30 days, then automatically rotated | Log rotation (file size and date based) |